 “When it came time to settle his affairs, he instantly knew he wanted to support the whole movement disorders group at Rush after the personable experiences he had,” said Norlaine Elsbury, Cole’s daughter.
 “My father said several times if he could just make a difference and help somebody down the road, he knew he wanted to do what he could.”

-The Cole endowment is also enabling Verhagen and colleagues to continue providing the type of time-intensive and highly specialized care that has made Rush a premier center for Parkinson’s treatment.
+The Cole endowment is enabling physicians at Rush to continue providing the type of time-intensive and highly specialized care that has made Rush a premier center for Parkinson’s treatment.
 Endowed funds, like the one established by Cole, ensure that support for continued discovery and development of new treatments will be available far into the future.

 “If we can learn signs of the disease sooner and stop the progression so people don’t suffer the way my father did, it would be amazing,” Elsbury said.
 “That’s what my father had hoped for when he made his decision to support the program at Rush.”